periakiva/finding_berries/README.md

 ```
 @article{akiva2020finding,
   title={Finding Berries: Segmentation and Counting of Cranberries using Point Supervision and Shape Priors},
-  author={Peri Akiva and Kristin Dana and Peter Oudomous and Michael Mars},
+  author={Peri Akiva and Kristin Dana and Peter Oudemans and Michael Mars},
   journal={Proceedings of the Computer Vision and Pattern Recognition Workshops(CVPRW)},
   month={June},
   year={2020}